madhurima-nath/regression_and_predictions/README.md

 The New York air quality data ([details about dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/airquality.html)) is used for the analysis in the [R notebook](https://github.com/mnathvt/regression_and_predictions/blob/main/regression_prediction.Rmd).
 [Download data from Kaggle here](https://www.kaggle.com/pratiksagrawal/practice-data-set-for-air-quality?select=airquality.csv).

+**Note**: When the HTML file is downloaded, if it appears in its *raw version*, please follow the following steps to make it readable.
+- Download the HTML file in the browser
+- Right click anywhere on the page of the HTML file and select 'Save As' from the options
+- Save the file on the local machine as File Type 'HTML'
+- Once saved, open that file and this will open the correctly formatted HTML notebook

 [Link to the Slides](https://github.com/mnathvt/regression_and_predictions/blob/main/regression_and_predictions.pdf)

 ## References: